haacked/haacked.com/_posts/archived/2004-02-11-outofmemoryexception-and-other-pathological-cases.aspx.markdown

 So in any case, I’m thinking about whether or not I should write a unit case for dealing with `OutOfMemoryException`s.
 There are a lot of difficulties in doing so.
 Typically, for a case like this, I will try to write a unit test that fakes it.
 I will talk about how I do that later.

 I already have a unit test for dealing with the `ThreadAbortException`.
-That’s also a story for another time as there are several difficulties with deaing with the ThreadAbortException.
+That’s also a story for another time as there are several difficulties with deaing with the `ThreadAbortException`.
 For example, it doesn’t seem to get raised in my methods that are running asynchronously.
 They just seem to die without a whimper.
 Also, there’s a [slight issue](http://headblender.com/joe/blog/archives/geekness/001084.html "Slight Issue with the Finally Block") with the CLR such that the finally block isn’t guaranteed to execute.

 Till next time